skupperproject/refdog/terminology.md

 components need a way to communicate and coordinate.

 Skupper networks are designed to enable this inter-component communication across sites.
-XXX one app, one network
+Skupper networks usually host a single application.

 ### Component